SohamXYZDev/FastFoodTicketBot/README.md

 ### 1. Prerequisites

 - Node.js v16 or higher
+- MongoDB database (local or cloud like MongoDB Atlas)
 - Discord Bot Token and Application
 - Discord Server with proper permissions